spok7/spigotUp/README.md

 ### Creating and Restoring Backups

 The backups.py script is able to create and restore backups of server files in a zip format to and from the spigotUp/backups folder.
 The backups script does not back up jar files with the w, s, or all tags for space saving purposes, since update_server.sh does that already.
+If a `worlds` folder exists in the server directory, the script will target that instead of the server directory to backup worlds from.

 Here is the help text:
 ```